MichaelStollBayreuth/Heights/README.md

   `AdmissibleAbsValues K` for number fields `K` (thanks to Fabrizio Barroero's preparatory work).

+There are actually two independent design decisions involved:
+* absolute values with values in `ℝ≥0` vs. with values in `ℝ`
+* one common indexing type vs. two separate ones for archimedean/non-archimedean absolute values

+The two versions implemented here combine the first choices (Basic.lean) or the second choices (Variant.lean) in both.

+Advantage of `ℝ≥0` over `ℝ`:
+* `ℝ≥0` is an `OrderedCommMonoid` (which `ℝ` is not); this gives access to a broader API for arguments that involve the order (which are rather pervasive in our context).

+Disadvantage:
+* The `FinitePlace`s and `InfinitePlace`s of a `NumberField` are defined to be `AbsoluteValue`s with values in `ℝ`, so there is some friction in translating to a setting with `ℝ≥0`-valued absolute values.
+See [Instance.lean](Heights/Instances.lean) for what this means.
+(Instead of using `ℝ` in `AdmissibleAbsValues`, one could of course refactor the other side to use `ℝ≥0`.
+I don't have a feeling for the ramifications of that.)

 ## Main definitions

 We define *multiplicative heights* and *logarithmic heights* (which are just defined to